lightningdevkit/rust-lightning/lightning-rapid-gossip-sync/README.md

 Its server counterpart is the [rapid-gossip-sync-server](https://github.com/lightningdevkit/rapid-gossip-sync-server) repository.

+## Usage

+To kick off Rapid Gossip Sync from the beginning, retrieve a snapshot from an RGS server instance with the initial timestamp being 0.

+Applying that snapshot using the `RapidGossipSync` instance will extract and retrieve the subsequent timestamp to request from the server instance.
+The methods `sync_network_graph_with_file_path`, `update_network_graph`, and `update_network_graph_no_std` all return a `Result<u32, GraphSyncError>`, and that `u32` success value is the timestamp meant to be used for the next server request.

 ## Mechanism

 The (presumed) server sends a compressed gossip response containing gossip data.
 The gossip data is